 Covered Bridges

 Whites - 1867

 In Michigan, you are never more than six miles away from water.
-Not only is Michigan surrounded by four of the five Great Lakes, but also has more than 6,500 lakes and 120 major rivers.
-With all of this water surrounding it, Michigan is home to many bridges, which vary greatly in size and design, and many have become iconic landmarks.
+Not only is Michigan surrounded by four of the five Great Lakes, but it also has more than 6,500 lakes and 120 major rivers.
+With all the water surrounding it, Michigan is home to numerous bridges, which vary greatly in size and design, and many have become iconic landmarks.

+Covered Bridges